Mobile menu toggle

 Later on, Jobs fought with Katzenberg to get more money to fund Toy Story‘s development.

 Jobs also became a vocal proponent of the movie.
-He spent countless hours watching rough cuts and offering feedback — and even sometimes showing advance copies to journalists he particularly liked and trusted.
+He spent countless hours watching rough cuts ot Toy Story and offering feedback.
+He even showed advance copies to journalists he particularly liked and trusted.

-When the movie eventually came out, Jobs deserved the credit he received for helping bring the movie to the screen.
+When Toy Story came out on November 22, 1995, Jobs deserved the credit he received for helping bring the movie to the screen.
 He was much more than simply a wealthy patron.